-According to the American Society for the Prevention of Cruelty to Animals, “the potential for a rubber plant to be poisonous depends upon which kind of plant it is.”
+Is a rubber plant toxic to pets?
+The answer to that question depends on which kind of rubber plant it is — there are several types.
 The terms "rubber plant" and "rubber tree" are commonly used as catchalls for describing several different plants.
-The ASPCA says that “certain rubber plants do have some toxic potential, depending upon the genus and species.”
+Certain rubber plants do have some toxic potential, depending upon the genus and species.
 However, the toxicity levels vary depending on the plant and how much of it is consumed by the dog or other animal in question.

+How do you know if you dog ate a rubber plant?
 If a dog ingests Crassula arborescens, it may cause vomiting, depression and a loss of coordination.
-Ficus elastica and Ficas Honduras will both cause what the ASPA refers to as “moderate gastrointestinal tract irritation” if ingested.
-Peperomia obutsifolia, may cause a dog to suffer some mild stomach upset if consumed, but is not considered to be toxic by the ASPA.
+Ficus elastica and Ficas Honduras will both cause moderate gastrointestinal tract irritation if ingested.
+Peperomia obutsifolia, may cause a dog to suffer some mild stomach upset if consumed, but is not considered to be dangerously toxic.
 Similarly, most plants in the genus Peperomia are not thought to be toxic to animals.
-Ficus benjamina is toxic to dogs and cats.
-If this plant comes in contact with a dog’s skin it can cause dermatitis, and ingestion is likely to cause oral irritation, salivation and vomiting.

-If you believe your dog has ingested a rubber plant and are either uncertain of its toxicity or know it was toxic, call your veterinarian immediately.
-If your veterinarian wants you to take your dog in for immediate treatment, the ASPCA recommends bringing a sample of the ingested plant to the veterinarian's office with you.
+If you believe your dog ate rubber plant leaves and are either uncertain of its toxicity or know it was toxic, call your veterinarian immediately.
+If your veterinarian wants you to take your dog in for immediate treatment, bringing a sample of the ingested plant to the veterinarian's office with you.

 The ASPCA also operates a Poison Control Center Hotline for animals which is available 24 hour a day, 365 day.
 The number for this center is 1-888-426-4435.
 In the event you are unable to reach your veterinarian in a poisoning situation, you can call the ASPCA hotline for guidance and treatment advice.